mbhulin/OrientTutorialSimple/create_a_java_program_to_print_a_grade_report.md

 3. Print all course names and numbers
 2. User input: course number
 3. Select desired course and retrieve all courses which are required for this course following the *required* edges
-1. For each of the required courses retrieve all *attends* edges and check whether one of them is connected to the selected student and the grade is better than F
+1. Check whether the studend has successfully attended all required courses: Retrieve all *attends* edges of the selected student.
+Delete these courses from the list of required courses.
 2. If the check succeeds create a new attends edge from the selected student to the selected course

 ## Develop the Program to Print a Grade Report